- Nord Anglia Education to move their global headquarters back to the UK from Hong Kong

 Having previously been based in the United Kingdom, Nord Anglia Education moved its central office to Hong Kong in 2012 to support its expansion in China and Southeast Asia, with the subsequent acquisition of 15 schools and the creation of eight new schools in the region.

 The organisation currently has 56 schools in 27 countries, and Nord Anglia Education chief executive Andrew Fitzmaurice said the move to London would allow NAE to better work with its global network of schools in the future.

 "Nord Anglia Education has grown significantly in the past six years and we now have schools across the globe from Beijing to Sao Paulo."
 Mr Fitzmaurice said.

 "Last month we opened a new school in Dublin, Ireland and acquired the American International School of Rotterdam."

 "Looking forward, London is an ideal base for our central support team to effectively meet the teaching and learning needs of our 53,000 students around the world."

 The move will create 80 new jobs in the capital, across the organisation's central support team, which includes education, IT, HR, marketing, finance, legal and administrative support.
 The London headquarters will operate as a hub for five regional offices in Chicago, Dubai, Geneva, Ho Chi Minh City and Shanghai.

-As NAE continues to grow, it will commit an estimated GBP75 million over the next decade, towards the establishment of a new charitable foundation as well as supporting the creation of a student-led global campaign centre, harnessing the potential of their 53,000 students to become the change makers of tomorrow.
+As NAE continues to grow, it has committed to allocating a percentage of their annual profits, raising an estimated EUR75 million over the next decade, towards the establishment of a new charitable foundation as well as supporting the creation of a student-led global campaign centre, harnessing the potential of their 53,000 students to become the change makers of tomorrow.